KennyLowe/AzureStack-Labs/Configure Tools/README.md

     ![image2](./images/image2.png)

+4. Once installed, restart Visual Studio Code to activate the extension.

 #### Task 2: Install PowerShell
 Azure Resource Manager PowerShell is used to manage Azure Resources.
 In this step, you'll install PowerShell, and download the Azure Stack tools.